lroellin/old-vulnerable-php-app/README.md

 # old-vulnerable-php-app

 This is a PHP app that I wrote ca. 2013.

+# How to run it

+Please do read the stuff after these instructions, but I know some people will skip it anyway

+If you want to audit user related stuff, there's are two users registered

+* Administrator: User `admin`, PW `adminadmin`
+* Normal user (for convenience, just the same as registering one): User `user`, PW `useruser`

 # Don't judge